concord-consortium/lab/readme.md

 the RubyGem [bundler](http://gembundler.com/), and [nodejs](http://nodejs.org/) (which now includes [npm](http://npmjs.org/) the Node Package Manager.

 Open a shell and change to the `lab/` directory.
 The first time you `cd` into the `lab/` directory RVM will switch to using `ruby-2.0.0-p247` based on the `.ruby-version` file in the repository.
-If you don't have this version of ruby installed rvm will tell you the command to install it.

 Additionally the `.ruby-gemset` tells RVM to install the gems in a gemset named `lab`.
 So together these files tell RVM to store and load gems from the `ruby-2.0.0-p247@lab` gemset.

     cd lab

+If you don't have `ruby-2.0.0-p247` already installed rvm will display the command you need to run to install it.
+Run this command if required.

+If you do end up having to install a new version of Ruby with RVM change out of and back into the lab directory after the RVM install of Ruby is complete:

+    cd ..
+    cd lab

+Copy the sample project configuration file to `config/config.yml` (you can examine it and edit if you want).

+    cp config/config.sample.yml config/config.yml

     make everything

 When `make everything` is run on a freshly cloned repository it performs the following tasks: